hohehohe2/timeKeeper/readme.txt

 GTaskNode, GTaskDotNode, GTaskCanvas

 - Gui nodes for time keeper application (though GTaskDotNode can be used for any application)
-- GTasKCanvas creates GNode subclasses from MTreeNode subclasses
+- GTasKCanvas creates GNode subclasses from TreeNode subclasses

 		GRectNode
 			GTaskNode: Regular task GUI node